rolandpj1968/mam/docs/overview.md

 ##### MAM Non-Temporal Memory Write

 Like most modern architectures, MAM supports *non-temporal* writes which bypass the memory cache hierarchy as far as possible.
 In short a non-temporal write will not itself cause its cache-line to be brought into any of the memory cache hierarchy levels, instead *writing behind* to the more distant cache hierarchy.
-On the other hand if the cache line associated with the non-temporal write is already in some level of cache, the memory write will complete in the corresponding cache level.
+On the other hand if the cache line associated with the non-temporal write is already in some level of cache, the memory write will complete in the corresponding cache level - essentially the non-temporal write will complete in the closest memory cache level containing the memory address cache line, or DRAM itself.

 ##### MAM Pointer-Following Read

-MAM memory units provide spcial asynchronous support for a sequence of *pointer-following* memory reads.
+MAM memory units provide spcial asynchronous support for a sequence of *pointer-following* memory reads, where subsequent reads in the sequence use the result of the previous read as a (base) memory pointer - for example when traversing a hierarchical or recursive data structure like a linked-list.
 Like with all MAM memory unit reads, pointer-following reads proceed asynchronously.
-However, instead of a single memory read at the specified address, pointer-following reads allow up to three (3) additional memory reads to proceed asynchonously, each further read at a fixed 16-bit signed offset from the previous read.
+However, instead of a single memory read at the specified address, pointer-following reads allow up to three (3) additional memory reads to proceed asynchonously, each further read at a fixed 16-bit signed offset from the previous read's result.
 Both of the memory ports in a MAM memory unit support independent concurrent pointer-following reads and hence each have four (4) value registers, one for each read of the pointer-follwing sequence.
 Pointer-following reads are necessarily 64-bit, since each interim value is used as the (base) memory address of the following memory read in the pointer-following sequence.

 The motivation for pointer-following reads is to minimise the latency overhead of explicit *complete read* operations.
-Instead, as soon as any memory read in a pointer-following sequence completes, the memory port immediately initiates the next memory read in the sequence.
+Instead, as soon as any memory read in a pointer-following sequence completes, the memory port immediately initiates the next memory read in the sequence independent of the instruction sequence.

 Like with normal *complete read* instructions, any of the (up to four) read results can be completed at any point in the instruction sequence, not necessarily in strict order of read results.
 Completion of any of the read results is a stalling operation and implicitly effects completion of any earlier reads in the pointer-following chain.
+Pointer-following reads are always executed in *page-fault-free* semantics - in other words page faults are not generated early, but are only raised at the time of the corresponding explicit *read complete* operation.
+As such, a *pointer-following* read will stall at the first invalid or protected memory address in the sequence, until a corresponding *complete read* allows further progress, for example via page-fault handling.

 Pointer-follwing read operations take two arguments.
 The first argument in the accumulator ***a*** is the first (base) memory address, as with other read operations.
-The second parameter to a pointer-folling read, in the accumulator backup register ***a1***, is a 64-bit value containing four (4) signed 16-bit offsets.
-The pointer following read starts by adding the first (lowest bits) 16-bit offset to the (first) address and initiates a 64-bit read at that address.
+The second parameter to a pointer-following read, in the accumulator backup register ***a1***, is a 64-bit value containing four (4) signed 16-bit offsets.
+The pointer following read starts by adding the first (lowest bits) 16-bit offset to the (first) address and initiates a 64-bit memory read at that address.
 As soon as that (first) read completes, the result is used as a base address for the second read.
 The second memory address is then computed as that first read result plus the second 16-bit offset.
 The read port then initiates the second read immediately, without waiting for a *read complete* operation on the first read.
-The same process then continues for subsequent reads until the pointer-following read sequence is complete.
+The same process then continues for subsequent reads until the pointer-following read sequence is complete, or is stalled by an invalid or protected memory address.

 The special offset value 0x8000 is used as a marker for the end of the pointer-following read sequence.
-As soon as the value 0x8000 is seen as the next offset value, the pointer-folowing read is complete and no further reads are performed.
-For example a 64-bit pointer-following offset value of 0x000080008ff20008 specifies a sequence of two (2) pointer-following reads, where the first offset is 8, and the second offset is -8.
+As soon as the value 0x8000 is seen as the next offset value, the pointer-folowing read is considered complete and no further reads are performed.
+For example a 64-bit pointer-following offset value of 0x00008000fff80008 specifies a sequence of two (2) pointer-following reads, where the first offset is 8, and the second offset is -8.

-Like normal asynchronous reads, pointer-following reads also *sniff* write activity in any of the MAM memory units, until the read has been explicitly completed through a *complete read* operation.
+Like normal asynchronous reads, pointer-following reads also *snoop* write activity in any of the MAM memory units, until the read has been explicitly completed through a *complete read* operation.
 If any write operation in any MAM memory unit overlaps with any of the addresses used for one of the sequence of pointer-following reads, the pointer-following read is replayed again from the overwritten address, even if additional reads in the sequence have already been completed.
-In this manner the *complete read* for any one of the sequence of pointer-following reads defines the memory state of the read operation as a whole, just as is the case with simple read operations.
+In this manner the *complete read* for any one of the sequence of pointer-following reads defines the memory state of the read operation, just as is the case with simple read operations.
 Similarly the *read complete* operation defines the point at which page faults are raised.
 The only subtlety with read completion of a pointer-following read (sequence) is that it is legal to execute a *complete read* on any of the reads in the sequence at any time.
 If earlier reads in the sequence have not been explicitly completed at that time, then the read complete of the later read in the sequence explicitly first completes any incomplete earlier reads in the sequence, which of course could generate page faults for the earlier reads.

 In terms of hardware implementation of pointer-following reads, it is expected that at a minimum a MAM implementation will asynchronously continue execution of pointer-following reads, in the absence of explicit read completion.
-However, it is also anticipated that further hardware optimisations are possible, including pushing pointer/offset following logic into the memory cache layers and even the DRAM controller, in order to avoid entirely sequential communications between the processor and more distant and relatively high-latency cache layers and DRAM itself.
-Such optimisations are expected to significantly improve performance of *graph database* applications.
+However, it is also anticipated that further hardware optimisations are possible, including pushing pointer/offset following logic into the memory cache layers and even the DRAM controller, in order to avoid entirely sequential communications between the processor and more distant and relatively high-latency cache layers and even DRAM itself.
+Such optimisations are expected to significantly improve performance of *graph query* applications.

 ##### MAM Memory Cache Line Zero